hedgedoc/hedgedoc/docs/content/setup/manual-setup.md

    <small>If you use Git, you can check out the new tag with e.g. `git fetch origin && git checkout 1.8.1`</small>
 5. Run `bin/setup`.
 This will take care of installing dependencies.
 It is safe to run on an existing installation.
 6. *:octicons-light-bulb-16: If you used the release tarball for 1.7.0 or newer, this step can be skipped.*
-   Build the frontend bundle by running `yarn run build`.
+   Build the frontend bundle by running `yarn install` and `yarn build`.
+The extra `yarn install` is necessary as `bin/setup` does not install the       build dependencies.
 7. It is recommended to start your server manually once:
    ```shell
    NODE_ENV=production yarn start